‘Game Of Thrones’ Season 8: Is Toby Osmond The New Prince Of Dorne?

 Fans made the assumption that this would mean Osmond would be appearing in HBO’s Game of Thrones.
 Osmond has since scrubbed any reference to Game of Thrones from his profile.
 Although, some images of Osmond on set still remain on Imgur.

-While there is absolutely no proof other than Osborn’s slip up on his resume and a couple of images of him, one being with Peter Dinklage (Tyrion Lannister), fans are now speculating on Reddit over which character he might play if he were to actually show up in the final season of Game of Thrones.
+While there is absolutely no proof other than Osmond’s slip up on his resume and a couple of images of him, one being with Peter Dinklage (Tyrion Lannister), fans are now speculating on Reddit over which character he might play if he were to actually show up in the final season of Game of Thrones.

 A positive from Episode 4 is that the new Prince of Dorne has pledged allegiance to Daenerys.
 My wishes for the Dornish to attack King's Landing / Cersei might come to fruition after all.